Here are 4 ways to experience fall in Algoma Country.

 Forest The Canoe, Goulais River

-On top of the True North Adventure Bus, Forest the Canoe offers guided fall hikes at Pancake Bay and Robertson Cliffs.
+Forest the Canoe offers guided fall hikes at Pancake Bay, along the Lake Superior coast and the Algoma Highlands Conservancy.
 Rentals are available for kayaks and canoes.

 Blaq Bear Tours, Goulais River